 We tested all our camping chairs while car camping and hanging out at backyard barbecues with friends and family.
 In each of these scenarios, we primarily focused on long-term comfort and durability (they saw daily exposure to the wind, rain, and sun).
 Although we frequently packed and moved the chairs, we usually didn't carry them for more than five or ten minutes.
 In addition, we wanted to make sure that they could stand up to an array of potential uses.
 Testers brought them climbing, hiking, to the beach, and even to a handful of game nights.

-Testing comfort sounds fairly straight forward, but it's also highly subjective and so we did our best to cast a wide net of preferences when considering every model.
+Testing comfort sounds fairly straightforward, but it's also highly subjective, so we did our best to cast a wide net of preferences when considering every model.
 We sat in these chairs in the shade and in the sun.
 We evaluated the armrests, lumbar support, and headrests of each model.
 We had our friends of all sizes, heights, and ages get in and out of these chairs, lounge for hours, and even take naps.
 We considered the seat height and how that affects each one's comfort as well as the ability to easily get in and out of the chair.
 We looked at ventilation features for each model and tested them by sweating in the sun on hot days in these chairs.
 Chairs that a wider variety of testers found comfortable scored higher.
 Some models were loved by certain folks and not so much by others, and we made note of that too.

-Ease of Setup
+Ease of Use